Tigrigobius multifasciatus

-The Green banded goby, Tigrigobius multifasciatus, is a member of the goby family native to the western Atlantic Ocean, from the Bahamas and Central America to northern South America.
+Tigrigobius multifasciatus, the green banded goby, is a member of the goby family native to the western Atlantic Ocean, from the Bahamas and Central America to northern South America.
 As the name implies, they are dark green with 17-23 pale green bars, and have a brown stripe through the eye interrupted with a bright red spot.
 It is believed by many that these markings imitate the Juvenile Schoolmaster Snapper.

 Equally bright as their coloration is their personality; they are valued additions to reef aquaria, with a reputation for being friendly and entertaining.

 Description

 Tigriogobius multifasciatus have a generally fusiform shape.
 At maturity they can reach a length of 3.5 cm.

 In the aquarium

 The green banded goby is popular with aquarists and is generally considered to be reef safe.
 It is especially suited to nano reef tanks because of its small size.

 Because of territorial issues with their own kind in the small confines of a tank, they are best kept singly or as a breeding pair.